litstack/litstack/docs/docs/basics/navigation.md

 ## Structure

 The navigation structure is defined in an array.
 Simple entries, group titles and nested entries can be created.
-All entries are grouped within sections like so:
+All entries are grouped within sections like this:

 ```php
 $nav->section([